 The city logistics concept builds upon the notion of consolidating and coordinating freight flows in and out of the city.
 In more general terms, these concepts can be made to cover not only urban freight movements but also the more medium and longer distances within the transport chain.
 Thus, the field of collaborative logistics has emerged in the past two decades.
-Besides the traditional vertical collaboration between various levels of the same supply chain, collaborative logistics also includes 'horizontal collaboration', which builds upon the rationale of collaboration between a number of logistics actors at the same level of the supply chain [22].
-Take as an example of this two industrial bakeries located in the same region manufacturing bread for supermarkets.
-They coordinate and consolidate transporting the finished products from the production site to the supermarkets, which sell the products of both bakeries.
-Cleophas et al. [23] reviews recent advances in the theory and practice of collaborative urban transportation.
+Besides the

-Following this logic of collaboration, consolidation and coordination, the vision has emerged of creating the so-called 'physical internet', which aims at global logistical efficiency and sustainability by making use of similar concepts to that of the digital internet to handle, move and store physical goods.
+Following this logic of collaboration, consolidation and coordination, the vision has emerged of creating the socalled 'physical internet', which aims at global logistical efficiency and sustainability by making use of similar concepts to that of the digital internet to handle, move and store physical goods.
 Crainic and Montreuil [24] discuss the concept of the physical internet as applied to city logistics.